fullcalendar/fullcalendar-docs/_docs-v5/event-display/background-events.md

 ## Inverse Backgrounds

-The spans of time *not* occupied by an event can be colored by setting the `rendering` property to `"inverse-background"`:
+The spans of time *not* occupied by an event can be colored by setting the `display` property to `"inverse-background"`:

 ```js
 var calendar = new Calendar(calendarEl, {